MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ---
-title: Mobile support for Copilot for Sales
+title: Mobile support for Copilot for Sales (preview)
 description: Learn about the mobile support for Copilot for Sales on iOS and Android versions of Outlook and Teams, including supported and unsupported features. ms.date: 02/05/2025 ms.topic: concept-article